Lewis0305/Mp4-Generator/README.md

 # Mp4-Generator

+Audio only works with programs on my computer so the Simple branch removes it

 Thinking about taking out tesseract OCR to fix frequent mistakes with one letter words i.e. I was -> Iwas
 This could also be fixed by image size issue I talk about later.